 Being able to buy and sell quickly, with low fees, and the ability to spread your risk across different companies are important advantages to owning shares.

-Shares or property: Which is the most tangible?
+Which is the most tangible?

 Shares, meanwhile, are about as tangible as the computer records they are stored on.
-Shares represent ownership in a business, but if you own shares in a big bank or retailer and walk past a physical branch or store, you still can’t walk in and decide what colour to paint the walls.
+Shares represent part ownership of a business, but if you own shares in a big bank or retailer and walk past a physical branch or store, you still can't walk in and decide what colour to paint the walls.

 The winner – property.